Dietrichstein Castle (Lützelsdorf): History

 When exactly Dietrichstein Castle was built is not known; the only written record of it dates to the year 1355.
 At that time the castle probably no longer existed.

 One clue to the age of the little castle could be its name: Nuremberg Castle researcher, Hellmut Kunstmann, has established that castles in East Francia that combine a personal name with the word Stein ("rock") are usually very old.
 Examples include Pottenstein, which was founded around 1070, Gößweinstein, first mentioned in 1076 and Hiltpoltstein Castle which was built before 1100.
 Other examples are Egloffstein, Leupoldstein, Eberhardstein, Wichsenstein and Gernotenstein.

 The shape of the castle foundations also suggest it is old.
 Its almost circular site is separated on the northeastern side by a semi-circular moat from the somewhat lower-lying plateau.
 On the other sides, the castle was guarded by the steep rock faces.

 The castle could not have withstood an enemy armed with cannons attacking on a broad front from the plateau because they would have had a wide avenue of approach.
 Thus it was probably built in the second half of the 11th century before the invention of gunpowder.
 This is underlined by the discovery of pieces of pottery that date to the period between the 11th and early 13th centuries.

 The builder of the castle is also unknown.
 According to Kunstmann, he could have come from the family of the lords of Wiesenthau; the first member of this noble family is Bero of Wiesenthau who was named in 1128.
-The name Dietrich first surfaces in connexion with this family in the year 1156.
+The name Dietrich first surfaces in connection with this family in the year 1156.

 However, the lords of Dietrichstein from Carinthia could also have been responsible.
 They are mentioned several times as a Bamberg ministeriales family who were witnesses in deeds and as citizens in legal cases that related to Upper Franconia.
 They could have built a castle here and named themselves after their family castle of Dietrichstein Castle in Carinthia.
 However, there is no written evidence to confirm either theory.

 The only written record of the castle was made on 22 February 1355, when Henry Wolf and his wife, Alheid sold to the Bamberg cathedral chapter the manor of Lützelsdorf, which they had inherited from their cousin Conrad Wolf, "with all rights and those estates on the Dytrichstein which Conrad Wolf owned himself" for 320 pounds of heller.
 The Wolfs were presumably a side branch of the lords of Wiesenthau; in 1375 they were also in possession of the nearby schloss in Pretzfeld.
 According to the deed, the castle was an allod of the Wolf family.

 In 1977, several wall remains of the burgstall were uncovered and conserved or, in places, restored.

 The monument is listed by the Bavarian State Office for Monument Protection as a "medieval burgstall" with index number D-4-6233-0307.